Meyrick Park

 Meyrick Park (/ˈmɛrɪk/) is a suburb and area of Bournemouth, Dorset.
 The park itself features a main field with rugby pitches, surrounded by elevated woodland on both sides and a golf course around the western side.
 Dog-walking is permitted on both, and the paved path along the main field is often used to get to the town centre.

 History

 Meyrick Park was opened in 1894 on previous common land.

 In the early 20th century the area was served by Meyrick Park Halt railway station.
 Cars used to be allowed access along the path by the main field, but this is now restricted.

 In 2014, decomposed partial human remains were found in the golf course by a dog who dragged them out the bushes.
-Police cordoned off the area and discovered a body 40ft up a tree, later revealed to be a man who went missing three years earlier.
+Police cordoned off the area and discovered a body 40ft up a tree, later revealed to be Jurij Sliachtecov who had gone missing three years earlier.